WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. idiom: it is very likely that. 很有可能。

+- charge

+  1. verb: demand (an amount) as a price from someone for a service rendered or goods supplied.

+     _"he charged me 2 euros for the postcard"_

+  2. verb: accuse (someone) of something, especially an offense under law.

+     _"they were charged with assault"_

+  3. verb: entrust (someone) with a task as a duty or responsibility.

+     _"the committee was charged with reshaping the educational system"_

+  4. verb: store electrical energy in (a battery or battery-operated device).

+     _"the shaver can be charged up and used while traveling"_

+  5. verb: rush forward in attack.

+     _"the plan is to charge headlong at the enemy"_

+  6. verb(HERALDRY): place a heraldic bearing on.

+     _"a pennant argent, charged with a cross gules"_

+  7. noun: a price asked for goods or services.

+     _"an admission charge"_

+  8. noun: an accusation, typically one formally made against a prisoner brought to trial.

+     _"he appeared in court on a charge of attempted murder"_

+  9. noun: the responsibility of taking care or control of someone or something.

+     _"the people in her charge are pupils and not experimental subjects"_

+  10. noun: the property of matter that is responsible for electrical phenomena, existing in a positive or negative form.

+  11. noun: a quantity of explosive to be detonated in order to fire a gun or similar weapon.

+      _"smaller charges, fired on three minute fuses lit by hand"_

+  12. noun: a headlong rush forward, typically one made by attacking soldiers in battle.

+      _"a cavalry charge"_

+  13. noun(HERALDRY): a device or bearing placed on a shield or crest.

+  14. phrase: free of charge - without any payment due.

+  15. phrase: in charge - in control or with overall responsibility.

+      _"he was in charge of civil aviation matters"_

+  16. phrase: press charges - accuse someone formally of a crime so that they can be brought to trial.

+      _"the victims often refuse to press charges"_

+  17. phrase: take charge - assume control or responsibility.

+      _"the candidate must take charge of an actual flight"_

 - citizenry

   1. noun: the citizens of a place regarded collectively. 被统一看待的一个地方的公民们，即公民（抽象概念上的）。